dicepencilpaper/PerilousVentures/perilous_ventures_rulebook.md

 ### Money

-In this system, money is not tracked in detail down to coins.
+Money is not tracked in detail down to coins and coin values.
 Goods, services, and treasure have one of five values assigned to them: Poor, Modest, Average, Upscale, and Rich.
-This also applies to player characters, NPCs, and creatures, as they can have different wealth levels assigned to them that are equivalent to the five values mentioned above.
-A player character usually starts at the Average level, although this can also be rolled as follows:
+Player characters, NPCs, and creatures can have different wealth levels assigned to them that are equivalent to the five values mentioned.
+A player character usually starts at the Average level, unless there is a valid backstory reason for them not to.
+The wealth level can also be rolled as follows:

 Roll (2d6) | Wealth Level
 -----------|-------------